Are you thinking about migrating the on-premise server to AWS cloud?

 You May Also Like: Migrating from t1.micro to t2.micro in AWS

 3. Selecting Right Partners

-- Look for the ones having technical expertise and good experience in migrating to AWS.
+- Look for the ones having the technical expertise and good experience in migrating to AWS.

-- Experts having the right project management framework and agile methodology.
+- Experts are having the right project management framework and agile methodology.

 - Check on if your cloud partner can help facilitate the operational model you plan on adopting.
-Since the AWS certified partners have the right expertise to help in hassle-free migration.
+Since the AWS certified partners have the right expertise to assist in hassle-free migration.

-Before further moving to how of AWS migration, here’s a formula suggested by AWS to determine how much data can be moved and how fast.
+Before further moving to how of the cloud migration process, here’s a formula suggested by AWS to determine how much data can be transferred and how fast.

 Number of Days = (Total Bytes)/(Megabits per second * 125 * 1000 * Network Utilization * 60 seconds * 60 minutes * 24 hours)